fatinul/personal-website/README.md

 This is my personal website, portfolio, and blog.
 It is built with Astro, Tailwind CSS, and TypeScript.

+> Honorable mention for [Astro Sphere](https://github.com/markhorn-dev/astro-sphere) to provide such a great template for this project!

 ## Features

 - Responsive design